beyondstorage/go-storage/docs/design/1-unify-storager-behavior.md

 }
 ```

-Add different `XXXable` func call which return bool for different capability, and Caller need to check it's return value before use them.
+Add different `XXXable` func call which return bool for different capability, and Caller need to check its return value before use them.

 For Copy Capability